Colorado's Best Retro Road Trips

 Next, beebop to Pine for saucy pulled-pork sammies from Cruz-In Drive Thru or enjoy lunch with a side of photo op at Bailey’s Coney Island Boardwalk, where the hot dogs are served from — get this — a giant hot dog!
 Chow down, then pick your playtime poison: a hike along Pine’s scenic Buffalo Creek trail system or Bigfoot sightings at Bailey’s Sasquatch Outpost.

-For dinnertime delights, sink your teeth into a juicy half-pound Buck Burger with all the trimmings and wash it down with an amber-hued Antler Ale at Bucksnort Saloon (Pine); or head to Cutthroat Cafe (Bailey) for childhood faves like tuna melts, grilled cheeses and root-beer floats.
+For dinnertime delights, sink your teeth into a juicy beef-brisket burger with all the trimmings at Zoka's Restaurant & Bar (Pine); or head to Cutthroat Cafe (Bailey) for childhood faves like tuna melts, grilled cheeses and root-beer floats.

 At Bailey Lodge, let down your beehive in the Premium Bird and Flower Suite with cheery, green walls, floral decor and ample room for relaxation.

-Glenwood Springs > Silt > Rifle > Palisade > Grand Junction > Delta
+Glenwood Springs to Silt to Rifle to Palisade to Grand Junction to Delta

 Then it’s time for another fork (this time in the road): Will you choose cave tours and thrill rides — like a rollercoaster that hangs off a mountain — at Glenwood Caverns Adventure Park or spotting elk and historical ranch buildings along the Rio Grande Trail?